andrewshell/blog-asdo-gatsby/src/posts/2015-06-03-what-is-rsscloud.markdown

 [Jeffrey Kishner](http://jeffreykishner.com/) asks:

-<blockquote>I don't understand what rssCloud does.
-Is it related to River?</blockquote>
+> I don't understand what rssCloud does.
+Is it related to River?

 Back in the RSS 2.0 spec, [Dave Winer](http://scripting.com/) documented a [cloud element](http://cyber.law.harvard.edu/rss/rss.html#ltcloudgtSubelementOfLtchannelgt) which is used to point to an rssCloud server for real time updates about a feed changing.